Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 - Click the home button and the map should go back to the `InitialLocation` property set in the config file.
 - Confirm that the map resets to the location defined by the `InitialLocation` property in the config file.

+## Relative and absolute paths in the DsaAppConfig file
+- Move the `OperationalData` folder from `~\ArcGIS\Runtime\Data\DSA\Default\` to a new location like `~\Documents\`.
+- Update the `LocalDataPaths` property to use the absolute path `~\Documents\OperationalData`.
+- Restart the DSA app.
+Open the Add Data tool.
+  - [ ] Confirm the data is listed.
+- Move the contents of `~\ArcGIS\Runtime\Data\DSA` to the same location where the DSA executable file is located.
+- Start the DSA app.
+  - [ ] Verify that the app runs as expected and the data loads correctly.
+- Change the `LocalDataPaths` property back to relative path `./OperationalData`.
+- Restart the DSA app.
+Open the Add Data tool.
+  - [ ] Confirm the data is listed.

 ## Settings
 ## App Configuration